 From Paradox to Dialectics

-My friends are exhausted with my (expected) response to their dilemmas – "it's a dialectic," shoulders shrugged, a slight knowing smile.
+My friends are exhausted with my predictable response to their dilemmas – "it's a dialectic," shoulders shrugged, slight knowing smile.

-The prevailing advice: embrace the paradox.
+The prevailing advice for handling contradiction: embrace the paradox.
 Sit with it.
 Tolerate it.

-Which, given that paradox increases uncomfortable emotions, is easier said than done.
+Which, given the associated increase in emotional discomfort, is easier said than done.

 Paradox navigation is largely biased toward cognition.
-This makes sense – managing paradox requires cognitive flexibility.
-And the emotional component is often missing.
+This makes sense – it requires cognitive flexibility.
+What’s missing is the capacity to stay in the emotion long enough to work with the contradiction.

-The editors of Academy of Management Learning and Education recently named the gap: how we actually navigate paradox, not just think about it.
-They call for further exploration of the intersection between emotions, relationships, and cognition in management learning.
+The editors of Academy of Management Learning & Education recently named the gap: how we actually navigate paradox, not just think about it.
+They call for further exploration of the intersection between emotions, relationships, and cognition in paradox education.

 Negative capability – the capacity to tolerate uncertainty – is central to effective paradox management.
 Paradoxes are, by definition, uncomfortable.